 - Prose: a written and spoken language form that does not make use of a metrical pattern or rhyme scheme.

 - Canto: a subsection of a long narrative or epic poem.
-It is made up of at least five lines, but it normally much longer.
+It is made up of at least five lines, but it is normally much longer.

 - Epic Poetry: a long narrative poem that tells the story of heroic deeds, normally accomplished by more-than-human characters.